-Case Study – Housekeeping and Codebase Improvements with dotTrace
+Case Study – Housekeeping and Codebase Improvements With dotTrace

 You can develop fairly efficient applications straight away without a profiler, but if you work with third-party code via API, then bottlenecks will occur quite often.
 It is impossible to predict, but it is still possible to account for third-party code specifics without having the code itself.
 One story like this was shared by Jonas Meer in this interview.

-Hey Jonas!
+Hi Jonas!
 Could you briefly introduce yourself and tell us about the work you are involved in?

 I work at a small startup called aurivus.
 So I do many things there, but mainly I’m a software developer in .NET and sometimes in C++.
 I also do lots of things like CI pipelines and testing because we lack personnel – we have only five full-time employees and several students.

 What projects do you typically work on?

 We strive to make 3D modeling of buildings easier.
 Today’s laser scanners create cloud points or plenty of separate 3D pictures, but then you most likely have to process them manually to get a 3D model out of it.
 Our startup develops artificial intelligence to help with such modeling and automate many routine tasks.
 Our AI already detects separate objects in a large point cloud and can make some classifications.
 It definitely helps with the modeling because you can just focus on what you need.

 Could you tell us the most memorable story about how you faced a performance problem in your app?
 How did you find the problem and what steps were taken to troubleshoot it?